What You Need to Know: Cold Brew vs Nitro Cold BrewPosted by Bean & Bean on

 How it’s made

 The "cold" in cold brew is not referring to the temperature, but to the process of making it.
-Cold brew is made by steeping coffee in cool water at room temperature for around 12 to 24 hours.
+Similar to iced tea, cold brew is made by steeping coffee in cool water at room temperature for around 12 to 24 hours.
 This makes for a smooth and flavorful coffee that can be stored in the fridge and served for up to 7 days after brewing.

 How it tastes